raewtf/raewtf.github.io/_posts/2024-07-30-hexa-changelog.md

 - Fixed a bug in Options where some SFX weren't playing correctly.
 - Added all-time Swap and HEXA tracking to the Options menu, starting with the release of v1.1.0.
 - Fixed potential bug in Daily Run on-line score caching.
-- Reworded "Local Scores" to "Local Stats" in Options; now Swap/HEXA counts get cleared alongside it.
+- Reworded "Local Scores" to "Local Stats" in Options; this function now clears Swaps/HEXA counts too.

 ## Version 1.0.0
 ### July 30th, 2024